Introduction of a new column

 The second part is about how to make use of the impacts that different imaged locations, colors, perspectives, etc. have on people.
 By knowing enough about this, you can decide better which picture elements will influence your costumers to buy and wear your fashion.

-In the fourth part I will go into the importance of the team on set, e.g. the choice of your model, who will then be your face of brand for a while.
-I’m going to explain, why a make-up artist and a hair stylist are so important and how a fashion stylist will lighten your workload.
+In the fourth part, I will go into the importance of the team on set, e.g. the choice of your model, who will then be your face of the brand for a while.
+I’m going to explain, why a make-up artist and a hairstylist are so important and how a fashion stylist will lighten your workload.
 Your part in the shooting is to watch the results and always tell the team whether you like it or not.
-You are the very boss during a shooting and, as the case may be, you are in charge of telling everyone what to do differently, since mainly everyone is there to please your expectations.
+You are the very boss during a shoot and, as the case may be, you are in charge of telling everyone what to do differently, since mainly everyone is there to please your expectations.

-After that, category number six will approach a more precise planning of your shooting, so that everything can work out perfectly at the production day.
-These tips will help you make a check list, so you won’t forget the catering for example.
+After that, category number six will approach more precise planning of your shooting, so that everything can work out perfectly at the production day.
+These tips will help you make a checklist, so you won’t forget the catering for example.

-The seventh theme will contain some tips on good shooting schedules, which in reverse shall help you clock every step in advance and insure that by the end of the day every planned image has been shot.
-You can of course delegate this to a production agency, who is specialized in that, but for the sake of completeness and in the event that you like to do it internally, I’d like to elaborate this for you.
+The seventh theme will contain some tips on good shooting schedules, which in reverse shall help you clock every step in advance and ensure that by the end of the day every planned image has been shot.
+You can, of course, delegate this to a production agency, who is specialized in that, but for the sake of completeness and in the event that you like to do it internally, I’d like to elaborate this for you.

 I think this going to be very exciting and I can’t wait to start.
 I hope that my suggestions will help you as any photographer’s client to tickle the best images out of him or her (: